Quantifying brain microstructure with diffusion MRI: Theory and parameter estimation: Outlook and open questions

 \item {\bf Origin of structural disorder along the neurites:} What causes the time dependence along the fibers or in the gray matter?
 Is it varicosities, beads, synaptic boutons, undulations, or something else?
 Which of these structural units' changes in pathology can be detectable?

 \item {\bf Parameter estimation challenge for the Standard Model:} How many Gaussian compartments do we have to include?
-For increasing the precision, it looks like we need orthogonal measurements, such as isotropic diffusion weighting and MDE.
+For increasing the precision, it looks like we need orthogonal measurements, such as MDE (e.g., isotropic diffusion weighting), and varying echo time.
 What is an optimal clinically feasible measurement protocol?

 \item {\bf Time-dependent rotationally-invariant framework:} Combining the ideas of Sections \ref{sec:Dt} and \ref{sec:gauss} can lead to describing each fiber fascile in terms of the non-Gaussian propagators (inside and outside the neurites) with the corresponding time-dependent diffusion, kurtosis, etc, cumulant tensors; such fascicles then naturally combine into the SM-like signal based on the fiber ODF in a voxel.
 This difficult parameter estimation problem may offer the all-encompassing description of diffusion process measurable with dMRI in the brain.